-- Any of the Yamaha V-Star models.
+- Yamaha V-Star.
 With those big fenders these are primed for the Bobber treatment.

-- Any of the Honda Shadows.
-Been around since the 1980’s so plenty of bargains to be had.
+- Honda Shadow 750.
+Been around forever so plenty of bargains to be had.
 Full Bobber kits available.

 - The Suzuki S40 (Savage).
 A single cylinder thumper that’s been around forever.
 A donor can be picked up for as little as $500 or $600.
 Again, plenty of custom parts available as well as full Bobber kits (including a hard tail conversion).

 - The Honda Rebel is another that’s been around forever therefore is a good budget option.
 It’s an easy motorcycle to work on and the engines are pretty much bullet proof.